LedFx/LedFx/docs/howto/keybeat.md

 C:\Users\your_user_name\Downloads\duck.gif

-Also remember that there are a lot of glitchy GIFs out there, before balming LEDFX convince yourself using 3rd party software the animation is otherwise good.
+Also remember that there are a lot of glitchy GIFs out there, before blaming LEDFX convince yourself using 3rd party software the animation is otherwise good.
 If you are sure the file is good and LEDFX is at fault then raise a #help_and_support